IDMNYU/DM-UY-4913-A-Special-Topics-Interactive-Objects-Systems/README.md

 * [Physical Computing Kit with the Arduino](https://www.adafruit.com/wishlists?wid=409877)
 * Other materials will be required for later projects, determined by your final project ideas
 * A physical sketch book or notebook for this class and writing instrument, in which to take notes, sketch and to record ideas and concepts.
+*	A [Process Site](Process_Site.md) for this class and ONLY for this class.
+See the link for more details and a how-to.

 ### Contacting Me
 [Slack](https://ios-sp18.slack.com/) Direct Message is the preferred initial contact.
 Otherwise you may email me (katherine.bennett@nyu.edu).
 Email is suitable for short questions (to answers that cannot be found in the syllabus), to set up appointments, or to notify me about being late or absent.
 Emails should not be longer than 5 sentences.